cncf/xds/proposals/TP2-dynamically-generated-cacheable-xds-resources.md

 }
 ```

-#### Matching Behavior
+#### Where Matching Is Performed

-Note that both xDS servers and clients need to evaluate matching between
+Both xDS servers and clients need to evaluate matching between a set
-a set of dynamic parameters and a set of constraints.
-The server does
+of dynamic parameters and a set of constraints.
+The server does this
-this when deciding which variant of a given resource to return for a
+when deciding which variant of a given resource to return for a given
-given subscription request.
+subscription request.
 When the client receives the resource from
 the server, it needs to do the same matching to determine which of its
 subscriptions that resource is associated with.
 Therefore, the matching
 behavior becomes an inherent part of the xDS transport protocol.

+Note that because leaf clients should only ever receive a single variant
+of a given resource, implementations may be tempted to not bother with
+this matching on the client side.
+However, that is not true for caching
+xDS proxies; a proxy may have multiple clients that request different
+variants of the same resource.
+Because we do not want to get into a
+situation where xDS servers typically do not populate dynamic parameter
+constraints in their responses and then need changes to work with
+caching proxies, this design requires that leaf clients validate that the
+constraints in the response match the requested dynamic parameters.
+This ensures that the wire protocol used by leaf clients and caching xDS
+proxies remains the same.

 (In effect, the resource cache in an xDS client is basically the same
 logic as that on an xDS server; the only difference is that in the case